oceanprotocol-archive/tech-spikes-2017-to-2019/5-token-migration/README.md

 * **list all token holder addresses to build a snapshot** - (need to add)
 	* it can loop through all holders and return the list of all token holders;
-	* it will render out-of-gas error when the size of token holders is huge (e.g., millions of holders);

 * **pause the token transfer in the contract** - (need to add)
-	* inherit the 'Pausable.sol' contract to enable the `whenNotPaused` modifier;
+	* inherit the 'ERC20Pausable.sol' contract to enable the `whenNotPaused` modifier;

 * **kill the contract to destroy all old tokens** - (already exists)
 	* it should be invoked by the owner (e.g., multisig wallet) only.